sgibson91/sgibson91.github.io/content/blog/diving-into-leadership.md

 Everybody in the room is now trying to whittle down which projects we should work on - all of which are awesome!
 The magic of BinderHub is that it covers so many aspects of software engineering tools and practices, such as continuous integration/deployment and [Kubernetes](https://kubernetes.io/).
 The BinderHub idea is quickly amassing a lot of satellite projects!

 _"So Sarah, is it OK if I name you leader of 'Team BinderHub'?"_ My second uncomfortable moment.
 Gerard Gorman, Senior Lecturer in the Department of Earth Sciences at Imperial and co-organiser of the sprint, has just elected me leader of my first ever hack project.
 If I'm honest, I'd intended to spend the sprint ironing out some niggles with a colleague.
-But I've always been a "learn by doing" person so I agree and desperately begin wracking my brain for a project to give my team for the next 3 days.
+But I've always been a "learn by doing" person so I agree and desperately begin wracking my brain for a project to give my team for the next three days.

 After a bit of shuffling (where for a while it seemed like most of the attendees would be joining 'Team BinderHub'!), I finally assemble a team.
 My teammates are: Tania Allard, a Microsoft Developer Advocate; Tim Greaves and Diego Alonso Álvarez, Research Software Engineers at Imperial; and Gerard himself.